-5/ Cf. Matheson v.
+^{5/} Cf. Matheson v.
 United States, 532 F.2d 809 (2nd Cir.
 1976), cert. denied 429 U.S. 823 (1976).
-The citizen in Matheson made an oath of allegiance to Mexico while applying for naturalization; the oath at that time, however, did not require that the applicant renounce other citizenships.
-The court held that she did not manifest an intent to relinquish United States citizenship because the act was devoid of renunciatory character.
-Furthermore, the court found that there was a "wealth..of evidence" indicating that after she performed the inquire further to determine whether me knowingly intelligently declared his allegiance to Mexico, He was t nearly 23 years old, well-educated and obviously fluent Spanish, the language in which the application form printed.
-Earlier he pointedly asked a consular employee whet making a renunciation of United States nationality bef Mexican authorities would affect his United States citizensh and was told with unmistakable clarity that it certainly wou Furthermore, he repeatedly acknowledged he knew that in order receive a CMN he would have to renounce his United State citizenship.
-Clearer evidence that appeliant acted with eyes wide open could hardly be imagined.
+The citizen in Matheson made allegiance to Mexico while applying of oath naturalization; the oath at that time, however, did not require that the applicant renounce other citizenships.
+The court held that she did not manifest an intent to relinquish United States devoid of renunciator/ citizenship because the act was Furthermore, the court found that there was a "wealth...of evidence" indicating that after she performed the inquire further to determine whether he knowingly and intelligently declared his allegiance to Mexico.
+He was then nearly 23 years old, well-educated and obviously fluent in Spanish, the language in which the application form was printed.
+Earlier he pointedly asked a consular employee whether making a renunciation of United States nationality before Mexican authorities would affect his United States citizenship, and was told with unmistakable clarity that it certainly would.
+Furthermore, he repeatedly acknowledged he knew that in order to receive a CMN he would have to renounce his United States citizenship.
+Clearer evidence that appellant acted with his eyes wide open could hardly be imagined.

-The final question is whether there are any factors sufficient probative weight to negate the very strong evider of intent to relinquish his United States nationality ti appellant manifested on August 16, 1984.
+The final question is whether there are any factors of sufficient probative weight to negate the very strong evidence of intent to relinquish his United States nationality that appellant manifested on August 16, 1984.

-On a number of occasions beginning in April 1980 appellant expressed concern that he might be required by to university authorities to present a CMN, the obtaining of whis would entail his making a renunciation of his United State nationality.
-He stressed to a consular employee that if he we ultimately to make a declaration of allegiance to Mexico the contained a renunciation of his United States nationality, proposed to perform that act but would do so without the requisite intent to surrender his United States citizenship.
-The have also seen that a few months before he signed that "I do not under any circumstances wish to lose birthright."
+On a number of occasions beginning in April 1980 appellant expressed concern that he might be required by the university authorities to present a CMN, the obtaining of which would entail his making a renunciation of his United States nationality.
+He stressed to a consular employee that if he were ultimately to make a declaration of allegiance to Mexico that contained a renunciation of his United States nationality, he proposed to perform that act but would do so without the requisite intent to surrender his United States citizenship.
+We have also seen that a few months before he signed the application for a CMN appellant executed an affidavit declaring that "I do not under any circumstances wish to lose my birthright."

-The crucial question is whether appellant's price professions of an intention to retain his United State nationality are sufficient to negate the highly persuasive vidence of an intent to abandon citizenship that he manifests when, however reluctantly, he signed the application for a CMN.
+The crucial question is whether appellant's prior professions of an intention to retain his United States nationality are sufficient to negate the highly persuasive evidence of an intent to abandon citizenship that he manifested when, however reluctantly, he signed the application for a CMN.

-As in numerous other cases which this Board had considered where loss of United States nationality resulted from making ${\bf a}$ formal declaration of allegiance to Mexico, appellanged in the instant case made ${\bf a}$ declaration that included work expressly renunciatory of United States nationality.
+As in numerous other cases which this Board has considered where loss of United States nationality resulted from making a formal declaration of allegiance to Mexico, appellant in the instant case made a declaration that included words expressly renunciatory of United States nationality.
 Not only did he sign the declaration but he himself wrote in two places expatriative act she continued to believe herself to be, and represented herself as, a United States citizen.
 Id. at 812.

-5/ Cont'd.
+^{5/} Cont'd.